yeungpakming/hand-gesture-control/README.md

 # Hand Gesture Control

+#### Video Demo:  <URL HERE>
-This project aims to demonstrate real-time hand detection and tracking using MediaPipe and OpenCV.
-It processes the output data from MediaPipe to control the computer mouse based on hand movements detected in the live video stream.
+This project aims to demonstrate real-time hand detection and tracking, and then control the computer mouse based on hand gesture detected in the live video stream.

 ## Features